FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 - [ ] unusual behaviour

 6. Response from MSSP
-Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner. \
+Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner.

-SOC analyst 1 does not confirm breach, ...
-IF break confirmed.
+a) MSSP declares that no incident is in place.
+- [ ] Follow MSSP descalations directives and guidelines.
+- [ ] Close the Phishing Playbook.
+- [ ] Report learnings in opperational handbook.

+b) Incident named and confirmed by MSSP.

+Mark 'Incident confirmed', write named attack.
+- [ ] Incident confirmed
+- [ ] Incident confirmed time _____
+- [ ] Incident name _____
+Continue to 6.1.

+6.1 MSSP estabilishes the containment phase.

+Follow MSSP directives and guidelines.

-EIR handbook Alert plan is now in effect, Client, Box, must receive an executive summary.
+On breach, EIR handbook Alert plan is now in effect.

+Client, Box, must receive an executive summary.

+Use the Following message templates:

 Box Production Manager must receive information highlighting major security breach events, and listed potential impacts on company operations.